hackclub/hackclub/workshops/backjack/README.md

 }

  ```
- Well done, let see your progress so far because we seem to be going from one function to the other while not finiishing other function :
+ Well done, let see your progress so far because we seem to be going from one function to the other while not finishing other function :

  <details>
     <summary> Check out your progress here</summary>